 Tucked away in leafy Honor Oak Park, One Tree Hill is one of London’s hidden gems.
 Come here for some of the best views of the city and some rather curious tales about that tree.

-Until recently, I’d been labouring under the misunderstanding that any reference to One Tree Hill was to that shoddy TV programme you couldn’t escape from a few years ago…it was only when I was researching my piece on the best views in London that I came across this, far more interesting One Tree Hill.
+Until recently, we’d been labouring under the misunderstanding that any reference to One Tree Hill was to that shoddy TV programme you couldn’t escape from a few years ago…it was only when we were researching a piece on the best views in London that we came across this, far more interesting One Tree Hill.

-Intrigued, I started to read more, and finally went to visit a couple of days ago.
+Intrigued, we started to read more, and finally went to visit.

 It’s a beautiful spot – the panorama of London’s contemporary skyline framed by leafy trees really does make it one of the best views of the city.

-Did I also mention there are a number of other historical sites within the park, each with their story to tell?
+Did we also mention there are a number of other historical sites within the park, each with their story to tell?

 Highlights of Your Visit to One Tree Hill